mikjw/bank-tech-test/README.md

 * I added a guard clause to `withdraw` to defend against negative balances.
 An overdraft feature could be added if required.
 * Refactored with Rubocop.

-* The TDD process let to a series of tests showing how the program developed.
-The process also led to duplication which was factored out once complete; the full series of tests can be seen by browsing the files at [this](https://github.com/mikjw/bank-tech-test/commit/caa7090bacdaa75c1f32069f6934a10e6e13df90) commit.
+* The TDD process let to a series of tests showing the development process.
+It also led to duplication once complete; the full series of tests can be seen by browsing the files at [this](https://github.com/mikjw/bank-tech-test/commit/caa7090bacdaa75c1f32069f6934a10e6e13df90) commit from before refactoring.

 #### Improvements
 * Currently, every user command returns their transactions hash to the terminal - a privacy concern that could be avoided by returning a confirmation message instead.